 Based in the Department of Applied Health Science, the Center for Sexual Health Promotion is a collaborative of sexual health scholars from across IU's campuses, as well as strategic partner academic institutions around the globe.

 Prevention Insights was established to assist alcohol, tobacco, and other drug (ATOD) prevention practitioners to improve the quality of their services.
 In recent years, their efforts have expanded to include mental health, problem gambling, HIV prevention, and ATOD treatment.

-The Rural Center for AIDS/STD Prevention (RCAP), which began operations in March, 1994, and is headquartered at Indiana University, is a joint project of Indiana University, University of Colorado, and University of Kentucky.
-The major focus of the RCAP is the promotion of HIV/STD prevention in rural America, with the goal of reducing HIV/STD incidence.
+The Rural Center for AIDS/STD Prevention (RCAP) at Indiana University is a joint project of Indiana University, University of Colorado, and University of Kentucky.
+The RCAP works to prevent HIV/STD in rural America.

-The Tobacco Control and Wellness Research Working Group is an initiative designed to provide advanced research training to graduate students who are interested in tobacco control and wellness research as well as to cultivate tobacco control and wellness research partnerships between faculty and graduate students.
+The Tobacco Control and Wellness Research Working Group provides advanced research training to graduate students interested in tobacco control and wellness research, and fosters tobacco control and wellness research partnerships between faculty and graduate students.

 The Center for Underwater Science is a multidisciplinary research center dedicated to the understanding and interpretation of submerged cultural and biological resources with an emphasis on park development and sustainable use.

 The students, faculty, and staff of the Counsilman Center for the Science of Swimming focus on safety, administration, and performance within the sport of swimming through the lens of physiology, psychology, and biomechanics.